khantzen/ApacheCamel-Demo/README.md

 For my development I'm using this path : _camel-common/src/test/resources/config-dev.properties_

-Once this done, just run the module main class using your IDE.
+Once this is done, just run the module main class using your IDE.

 ## PS
 Unit test will come asap